alexfernandez/alexfernandez.github.io/2017/origins-language.md

 gives an overview of other theories.

-It is my sincere hope that I have overlooked a mountain of literature specifying how languages came to be the complex wonders that we know.
+It is my sincere hope that I have overlooked a mountain of literature specifying how languages came to be the complex wonders that we know, feature by feature.

 ## Language As A Tool